Triiodothyronine: Direct synthesis

 The thyroid gland also produces small amounts of T3 directly.
 In the follicular lumen, tyrosine residues become iodinated.
 This reaction requires hydrogen peroxide.
 Iodine bonds carbon 3 or carbon 5 of tyrosine residues of thyroglobulin in a process called organification of iodine.
 The iodination of specific tyrosines yields monoiodotyrosine (MIT) and diiodotyrosine (DIT).
 One MIT and one DIT are enzymatically coupled to form T3.
 The enzyme is thyroid peroxidase.

-The small amount of T3 could be important because different tissues have different sensitivities to T4 due to differences in deiodinase ubiquitination in different tissues link.
+The small amount of T3 could be important because different tissues have different sensitivities to T4 due to differences in deiodinase ubiquitination in different tissues.
 This once again raises the question if T3 should be included in thyroid hormone replacement therapy (THRT).

 Mechanism of action

 T3 and T4 bind to nuclear receptors (thyroid hormone receptors).
 T3 and T4, although being lipophilic, are not able to passively diffuse through the phospholipid bilayers of target cells, instead relying on transmembrane iodothyronine transporters.
 The lipophilicity of T3 and T4 requires their binding to the protein carrier thyroid-binding protein (TBG) (thyroxine-binding globulins, thyroxine binding prealbumins, and albumins) for transport in the blood.
 The thyroid receptors bind to response elements in gene promoters, thus enabling them to activate or inhibit transcription.
 The sensitivity of a tissue to T3 is modulated through the thyroid receptors.